InnovationLeap/website/public/content/en/super-mario-worker-project-changelog.md

 - Fixed an issue where fireballs or beetroots could destroy moving Buzzy Beetle shells.
 (2018-02-25)
 - Fixed an issue where water level didn't follow when panning levels with `F7`.
 (2018-02-27)
 - Fixed an issue where Red Koopa could walk into solids when falling too close to them.
 (2018-02-27)
-- Fixed hidden block collision issue with Buzzy Beetle.
+- Fixed hidden ?-block collision issue with Buzzy Beetle shell.
 (2018-02-27)
 ##### Other
 - Rewrote background rendering code.
 (2018-02-01)
 - Consolidated all background music into the `Data` folder.
 (2018-02-01)